 If you just got a serger, why should I listen to you?
 We always encourage more research, but since we’re beginners at this machine too, we won’t be using technical terms and operating it like a professional!
 Let’s learn together.
 And also, we took our serger out of the box!

 Affiliate links are used in this post.
-If you click one of our affiliate links, we may make a few pennies at no extra cost to you.
-We only like to really great produce we love and recommend!
+Thank you for supporting the production of these videos by clicking on our links.
+We make a few pennies at no additional cost to you.
+Thanks!